tangcent/maven-indexer-mcp/README.md

 A Model Context Protocol (MCP) server that indexes your local Maven repository (`~/.m2/repository`) and Gradle cache (`~/.gradle/caches/modules-2/files-2.1`) to provide AI agents with tools to search for Java classes, method signatures, and source code.

+**Key Use Case**: While AI models are well-versed in popular public libraries (like Spring, Apache Commons, Guava), they often struggle with:
+1.  **Internal Company Packages**: Private libraries that are not public.
+2.  **Non-Well-Known Public Packages**: Niche or less popular open-source libraries.

+This server bridges that gap by allowing the AI to "read" your local dependencies, effectively giving it knowledge of your private and obscure libraries.

 ## Features

 *   **Semantic Class Search**: Search for classes by name (e.g., `StringUtils`) or purpose (e.g., `JsonToXml`).